PipedreamHQ/pipedream/docs/docs/quickstart/hello-name/README.md

 ### Customize the HTTP response using data sent to the workflow

 Next, let's incorporate this data into the workflow response.
-Expand the code section of `steps.nodejs` if it's collapsed.
+Expand the code section of `steps.respond` if it's collapsed.
 Then modify the value for the `body` parameter of the `$respond()` function and replace `world` with `${steps.trigger.event.query.name}` to reference the name we're passing to the trigger:

 ```javascript
 await $respond({